Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - Digestive stimulants to improve gastric emptying like gentian & ginger

-- Anti-pathogenic herbs such as pomegranate husk, garlic, turmeric, berberine
+- Anti-pathogenic herbs such as pomegranate husk, garlic, turmeric, and berberine

 - Other herbs or natural remedies for heartburn as required e.g. anti-anxiety, detoxification, bile production and tone/repair of LOS, and oesophageal lining